maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

-📘 TASK 4 – PYTHON LIBRARIES & PACKAGING
+# Task 4 – Python Libraries & Packaging

-🔰 INTRODUCTION
+## Introduction

 This task is part of Week 1 Python assignments and focuses on learning how to build clean, modular, and production-ready Python projects.

 The main purpose of this task is to help learners understand how real-world Python projects are structured using:

-Modules
+- Modules

-Virtual environments
+- Virtual environments

-Custom Python packages
+- Custom Python packages

-Logging
+- Logging

 This task also introduces best practices such as dependency management, clean folder organization, and proper documentation, which are essential for professional Python development.

-🎯 OBJECTIVES OF THIS TASK
+---

+## Objectives of This Task

 The objectives of this task are:

-To understand modular programming in Python
+- To understand modular programming in Python

-To learn how to create and use a virtual environment
+- To learn how to create and use a virtual environment

-To understand dependency management using requirements.txt
+- To understand dependency management using `requirements.txt`

-To create and use a custom Python package
+- To create and use a custom Python package

-To learn basic logging for production-ready code
+- To learn basic logging for production-ready code

-⭐ KEY FEATURES
-🔹 MODULAR PROGRAMMING
+---

+## Key Features

+### Modular Programming

-Python code is divided into multiple modules
+Python code is divided into multiple modules.

-Each module performs a single responsibility

-Modules are reused using proper import statements
+Each module performs a single responsibility and is reused using proper import statements.

 This approach makes the code:

-Clean
+- Clean

-Reusable
+- Reusable

-Easy to maintain
+- Easy to maintain

-🔹 VIRTUAL ENVIRONMENT
+---

+### Virtual Environment

-A virtual environment (venv) is used to isolate the project.
+A virtual environment (`venv`) is used to isolate the project.

-Benefits:
+Benefits include:

-Prevents dependency conflicts
+- Prevents dependency conflicts

-Keeps project libraries separate
+- Keeps project libraries separate

-Ensures a clean development environment
+- Ensures a clean development environment

-🔹 CUSTOM PYTHON PACKAGE
+---

+### Custom Python Package

-A custom Python package named mypackage is created
+A custom Python package named `mypackage` is created.

-Proper folder structure is followed
+- Proper folder structure is followed

-__init__.py is used to expose package functions
+- `__init__.py` is used to expose package functions

-Package is installed locally using pip install .
+- Package is installed locally using `pip install .`

 This simulates real-world Python package development.

-🔹 LOGGING
+---

+### Logging

-Python’s built-in logging module is used
+Python’s built-in `logging` module is used.

-Logs are written to a file instead of using print()
+- Logs are written to a file instead of using `print()`

-Makes the application production-ready
+- Makes the application production-ready

 Logging helps in:

-Debugging
+- Debugging

-Error tracking
+- Error tracking

-Monitoring application behavior
+- Monitoring application behavior

-🔹 CLEAN PROJECT STRUCTURE
+---

+### Clean Project Structure

-Logical and readable folder organization
+The project follows a logical and readable folder organization with separate folders for:

-Separate folders for:

-Modules
+- Modules

-Packages
+- Packages

-Tests
+- Tests

-Easy to maintain and extend
+This makes the project easy to maintain and extend.

-📂 PROJECT STRUCTURE
+---

+## Project Structure

 Task4/
 │
 ├── modules/
-│   ├── __init__.py
+│ ├── init.py
 │ ├── calculator.py
 │ ├── string_utils.py
 │ └── file_utils.py
 │
 ├── mypackage/
 │ ├── mypackage/
-│   │   ├── __init__.py
+│ │ ├── init.py
 │ │ ├── math_ops.py
 │ │ ├── text_ops.py
 │ │ └── logger.py
 │ │
 │ ├── setup.py
 │ └── README.md
 │
 ├── test_modules.py
 ├── test_package.py